johndoe31415/frankenticket/README.md

 ## Setup
 1. Put the cgi-bin script in a CGI-executable directory.
 2. Put the htdocs in a web directory.
-3. Edit the key in `frankenticket.py` to a random value (the config["key"] value).
+3. Edit the key in `frankenticket.py` to a random value (the `config["key"]` value).
 4. Have the endpoint in `index.html` point to your cgi script.

 ## Dependencies
-Python3 and python3-cryptography is needed to execute the CGI script.
+Python3 and python3-cryptography are needed to execute the CGI script.

 ## Testing
 First you can test your CGI script locally: